 Eleven Pacific Island countries are members of the World Bank and have a combined population of about 2.3 million people, scattered across an area equivalent to 15% of the globe’s surface.

 Pacific Island countries have substantial natural resources and extraordinary linguistic and cultural diversity.
-However, they are physically remote, have small populations spread across many islands, and are some of the world’s most vulnerable countries to the impacts of climate change and natural disasters.
+They are also among the most vulnerable countries to the impacts of climate change and natural disasters.

-Working in partnership across the region, the World Bank is currently supporting 94 active projects in 12 Pacific Island countries including Papua New Guinea, totaling US$2.84 billion in commitments through a combination of IBRD and 欧美日b大片 financing, trust funds, and co-financing.
+Working in partnership across the region, the World Bank is currently supporting 91 active projects in 11 Pacific Island countries including Papua New Guinea, totaling US$3.2 billion in commitments through financing from the World Bank, trust funds, and co-financing.

 Download , the guide to the World Bank’s work across the Pacific.
-It includes a map of our work across the Pacific, as well as program break-downs by country.
+It includes a map of the Bank’s work across the Pacific and program break-downs by country.

 (888 kb PDF file)

-欧美日b大片’s work in Fiji and along with Papua New Guinea is guided by individual country strategies and supported by sub-regional hub offices in Suva for the South Pacific countries of Fiji, Kiribati, Nauru, Samoa, Tonga and Tuvalu, and Pohnpei, for the North Pacific countries of Federated States of Micronesia, Marshall Islands and Palau.
+欧美日b大片’s work in Fiji, , and Papua New Guinea is guided by individual country strategies.
+A subregional hub office in Suva serves the South Pacific countries of Fiji, Kiribati, Nauru, Samoa, Tonga, and Tuvalu; a subregional hub office in Pohnpei serves the North Pacific countries of the Federated States of Micronesia, the Marshall Islands, and Palau.

-欧美日b大片’s support to the Pacific has rapidly increased over the past decade with a 50% increase in staff across the Pacific region and a seven-fold increase in World Bank-supported projects since 2014.
-This work has been driven by significant increases in support through both the and the International Bank for Reconstruction & Development (IBRD).
+The Bank’s support to the Pacific Islands increased rapidly over the past decade, with a 50 percent increase in staff across the region and a seven-fold increase in World Bank–supported projects since 2014.
+This work has been driven by significant increases in support from both the and the International Bank for Reconstruction & Development (IBRD).

 The , endorsed by Pacific Islands Forum Leaders, is a strong Pacific-led development strategy for the region, and the World Bank will be supporting the region in translating the Strategy into action.
 It informs the Bank’s actions in the Pacific, deepening the growing partnership between the World Bank and the Pacific, and leading to direct results for Pacific people.

-Digital development is vital for connecting people, especially in geographically dispersed Pacific Island countries.
-Through the Pacific Regional Connectivity Program, the Pacific is being connected to faster, cheaper, and more reliable internet, including to outer islands.
+Digital development is vital for connecting people, especially in the geographically dispersed Pacific Island countries.
+The Pacific Regional Connectivity Program is making internet connections faster, cheaper, and more reliable, including to outer islands.
 World Bank support is also strengthening the digital regulatory environment and helping governments deliver digital services.

-Access to employment and jobs is critical in many Pacific countries due to high population growth and high unemployment.
-The Skills and Employment for Tongans Project is supporting the Tongan government to implement a cash transfer program to incentivize families to keep their children in secondary school.
-In Solomon Islands, the Community Access and Urban Services Enhancement Project is providing job training, employment opportunities, and short-term income for nearly 20,000 people, while building essential community infrastructure.
+Access to employment and jobs is critical in many Pacific countries, because of high population growth and unemployment.
+In Solomon Islands, the Community Access and Urban Services Enhancement Project and its second phase are providing job training, employment opportunities, and short-term income for nearly 20,000 people while building essential community infrastructure.

-In the energy sector, the World Bank is working with the governments of the and to make electricity supplies more reliable and efficient, and to scale up renewable energy generation.
-This includes the major in Solomon Islands as well as .
+In the energy sector, the World Bank is working with the governments of the and the to make electricity supplies more reliable and efficient and to scale up renewable energy generation.
+It is supporting the in Solomon Islands and .

-In health, the World Bank is supporting Pacific countries with improved systems for analysis, budgeting, management, and monitoring of health services, with a particular focus on strengthening primary health care.
-Support to Marshall Islands includes investments in maternal and child health, as well as early childhood stimulation and preschool services.
+欧美日b大片 is improving systems for analysis, budgeting, management, and monitoring of health services, with a focus on strengthening primary health care.
+Support to the Marshall Islands includes investments in maternal and child health, early childhood stimulation, and preschool services.
 The is improving access to health care in rural areas.
-And in Solomon Islands, World Bank support is improving medical transport systems to ensure there are more boats and vehicles to get people where they need.
-Similar support in Fiji is helping improve digital connectivity between doctors, nurses, and health centers.
+In Solomon Islands, World Bank support is improving medical transport systems by ensuring that more boats and vehicles get to people where they are needed.
+Similar support in Fiji is helping improve the digital connectivity of doctors, nurses, and health centers.

-Pacific Island countries are at the forefront of climate change and disasters, and projects across the region are helping to strengthen countries’ fiscal, social, and physical resilience.
-The , for example, is helping Marshall Islands, Samoa, Tonga, and Vanuatu to build early warning systems, strengthen disaster policies and community resilience, and obtain quick access to finance after a disaster.
+Projects across the region are helping strengthen countries’ fiscal, social, and physical resilience to climate change and natural disasters.
+The is helping the Marshall Islands, Samoa, Tonga, and Vanuatu build early warning systems, strengthen disaster policies and community resilience, and obtain rapid access to finance after a disaster.

-A dedicated aviation program has delivered major reconstruction works to airports and runways in , , , , , and helping to make air travel safer and more efficient across the Pacific.
-In addition, the World Bank is also helping Fiji to boost tourismopportunities and infrastructure in Vanua Levu, the country’s second largest island, while boosting maritime transport in Fiji through the .
+A dedicated aviation program has delivered major reconstruction works to airports and runways in , , , , , and , helping make air travel safer and more efficient across the Pacific.
+The Bank is helping Fiji boost tourism opportunities and infrastructure on Vanua Levu, the country’s second-largest island, and supporting maritime transport through the .

-To support regional disaster resilience, the World Bank, through the , has provided extensive disaster response training for government staff and supported the construction of two new Emergency Operations Centers in Tonga.
-These centers were critical to the immediate response to the January 2022 volcano and tsunami while keeping remote locations in contact with the government and communicating the most critical support needed.
+The has provided extensive disaster response training for government staff and supported the construction of two new emergency operations centers in Tonga.
+These centers were critical to the immediate response to the January 2022 volcano and tsunami, keeping remote locations in contact with the government and communicating where support was needed most.

 Read about how we’re partnering with Pacific Island governments to support development.